 Illawarra Vs Britannia Cricket Club

-2-Innings Match Played At Roman Catholic Reserve, 03-Feb-1865, Inter-Club
+2-Innings Match Played At Roman Catholic Reserve, 03-Feb-1865,

 Illawarra Win 1st Innings by 53 runs